 Congresswoman Trahan has always been an advocate for seniors getting the best resources possible.
 The SECURE Act, which passed the House in May of 2019, is a major piece of bipartisan legislation that benefits seniors throughout the country.
 This bill expands and preserves retirement savings, provides administrative improvements to the IRS and related agencies, as well as improves revenue provisions for retirement.

 The Social Security 2100 Act will strengthen the Social Security program by giving beneficiaries a boost in their monthly benefits, while assuring the program is stable and sufficient for current and future generations.

 Social Security Fairness Act

-The Social Security Fairness Act would repeal the Government Pension Offset and the Windfall Elimination Provision, provision which is short-changing beneficiaries.
+The Social Security Fairness Act would repeal the Government Pension Offset and the Windfall Elimination Provision provision which are short-changing beneficiaries.
 We must ensure fairness when it comes to government employees like teachers, firefighters, and police officers accessing the benefits they’ve earned.

 Disability Integration Act

 This legislation prohibits the government from denying community-based services to individuals with disabilities that require long-term service.
-This bill requires government entities and insurance providers to provide community-based services to individuals with such disabilities.
-These regulations also require the government to ensure affordable, accessible, and integrated housing that is not disability-accessible, providing seniors a better quality of life.
+The act requires government entities and insurance providers to provide community-based services to individuals with such disabilities.
+These regulations also require the government to ensure affordable, accessible, and integrated housing that is not a disability-specific residential setting or a setting where services are tied to tenancy, providing seniors a better quality of life.